conail/conail.github.io/about.md

 # After Jekyll

+[Jekyll](http://jekyllrb.com/) is a great, easy way to preprocess markup files for the web.
+That it's built with [Github Pages](https://pages.github.com/) makes it stupidly easy to host a site.

 In Jekyll, it would be preferable to have content stored in a directory that is not the project root.
 By default, Jekyll finds 'static' content, that is files for which a publication date is not relevant, in the root folder.
 It looks for HTML and Markdown files in the root that have a [front matter](http://jekyllrb.com/docs/frontmatter/) YAML block.

 # Topics